Amed Rosario Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.4 K/9, the second-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in the league.

 © 2023 Data Skrive.
 All rights reserved.